 Who is this service for?

-Our in-house Link Workers speak the following languages: Arabic, Cantonese, Mandarin, Hindi, Urdu, Punjabi, Somali and Bengali.
+Our in-house Link Workers speak the following languages: Arabic, Bengali, Sylheti, Cantonese, Mandarin, Hindi, Punjabi, Somali and Urdu.

-We also have access to Bank Link Workers who can speak and interact with individuals in the following languages: Arabic, Bengali, Czech, Mandarin, Polish, Punjabi, Romanian, Slovakian and Urdu.
+We also have access to Bank Link Workers who can speak and interact with individuals in the following languages: Czech, Polish, Romanian and Slovakian.

 What we do